 It’s a scene known far and wide – Southwold’s iconic lighthouse, brewery, water tower and pier punctuate a landscape that’s loved by all.
 Add a seafront full of brightly-coloured beach huts, the cannons of Gun Hill and the imposing tower of the parish church of St Edmund and you have photo opportunities aplenty – it’s no wonder so many artists find their inspiration here!

 If you had to put together a checklist of holiday must-haves, Southwold would tick every box.
 Self-catering cottages come in every shape, size and from every period of times past, and there’s a rental price to suit every budget.
-There’s a wealth of history just waiting to be discovered – your lesson starts the moment you arrive at The Old Water Tower, our office, to collect your keys!
+There’s a wealth of history just waiting to be discovered – your lesson starts the moment you arrive at our office or holiday home to collect your keys!

 But there’s plenty for those with more modern tastes too: fashion-forward boutiques, tasteful gift shops and upmarket galleries sit side-by-side on Southwold’s bustling High Street.